Scalar quantity

 Point A is called tail that shows the origin.

-Point B is called head, which shows the direction of vector quantity.
+Point B is called head, which shows the direction of vector

 The length of line is the magnitude of the vector quantity.